Mercury-HPC/Mercury-HPC.github.io/docs/user/cancel.md

 ```

 An additional `cancel` callback is added to the NA layer that allows
-plugin developers to support cancelation of non-blocking operations.
+plugin developers to support cancellation of non-blocking operations.
 These include:

 -   `NA_Msg_send_unexpected()`, `NA_Msg_recv_unexpected()`
 -   `NA_Msg_send_expected()`, `NA_Msg_recv_expected()`
 -   `NA_Put()`, `NA_Get()`

-Cancelation of NA operations is internally progressed and actually
+Cancellation of NA operations is internally progressed and actually
-completes when internal plugin cancelation has been successfully
+completes when internal plugin cancellation has been successfully
 completed (which may or may not be immediate).
 When an NA operation is
 successfully canceled, the internal callback associated to the HG
 operation is placed onto the NA context’s completion queue with a
 `NA_CANCELED` return state.

-Cancelation is supported for all plugins.
+Cancellation is supported for all plugins.
 It is worth
 noting that BMI and MPI emulate one-sided operations (`NA_Put()`,
-`NA_Get()`) on top of two-sided operations and cancelation for these
+`NA_Get()`) on top of two-sided operations and cancellation for these
 operations is not yet supported.
 To emulate these operations, send/recv
 requests are sent to the remote target which may issue a send in the
 case of a get, or issue a recv in the case of a put.
-Cancelation of
+Cancellation of
-these operations implies cancelation at the target of the potentially
+these operations implies cancellation at the target of the potentially
 issued send/recv operations, which can only be done using timeouts
 (remote notification not being an option because the caller has no
 guaranty that the target is still alive).

-Cancelation capabilities and execution scenarios where cancelation is
+Cancellation capabilities and execution scenarios where cancellation is
 supported (i.e., not only for fault tolerance) only depend on the
-underlying NA plugins and their capabilities to support cancelation of
+underlying NA plugins and their capabilities to support cancellation of
 on-going transfers.
 The BMI plugin for example may not recover well from
-cancelation of transfers when using TCP and a rendez-vous protocol, as
+cancellation of transfers when using TCP and a rendez-vous protocol, as
 the TCP channel must be entirely flushed before one can do further
 communication.
 This may be compromising if other operations were also in
 the pipe at that time as these operations may consequently fail.

 ## Conclusion

-Adding cancelation to mercury is an important step for building
+Adding cancellation to mercury is an important step for building
 resilient services and a required component for the definition of future
 high-level mercury features such as group membership and pub/sub
 services, where fault tolerance must be considered in order to prevent